Central Appalachian Astronomy Club

 Annual Astronomy Day Event : Saturday, April 27, 2019

-The Central Appalachain Adstronomy Club will be holding it's annual Astronomy Day Event on Saturday, April 27, 2019 from 10 a.m. to 4 p.m.
+The Central Appalachain Adstronomy Club held its annual Astronomy Day Event on Saturday, April 27, 2019 from 10 a.m. to 4 p.m.

 at the Gaston Caperton Center, Clarksburg Campus of Fairmont State University, 501 West Main Street, downtown Clarksburg, WV.

-We have a great event planned this year!
-This is a FREE event, and all ages are welcome.
+We had a great event this year!
+This was a FREE event, and all ages are welcome.

-We will have telescopes on display for you to look through, exciting children’s activities, and astronomy related presentations by local experts.
+We had telescopes on display for you to look through, exciting children’s activities, and astronomy related presentations by local experts.

-Club members will be on hand to demonstrate the telescopes and answer questions.
-If you need assistance with your own telescope, you are welcome to bring it and a club member will help you with it.
-Children’s activities will begin at 10:30, and will be led by Solar System Ambassadors, trained volunteers whose purpose is to communicate the science and excitement of NASA’s space exploration missions and discoveries, to the people in local communities.
-We have three speakers scheduled for the day:(1) Nathan Tehrani (Guidance and Control Engineer, NASA IV&V) Topic: WFIRST: A Big Window on the Universe; (2) Mark Suder (NASA IV&V ) Topic: Simulation - to -Flight 1 (STF-1) - West Virginia's First Spacecraft is NOW in Space!; and (3) John Taylor, CAAC Vice President Topic: The History of Astronomy
+Club members were on hand to demonstrate the telescopes and answer questions.
+We provided assistance with telescopes brought by attendees.
+Children’s activities began at 10:30, and were led by Solar System Ambassadors, trained volunteers whose purpose is to communicate the science and excitement of NASA’s space exploration missions and discoveries, to the people in local communities.
+We had three speakers scheduled for the day:(1) Nathan Tehrani (Guidance and Control Engineer, NASA IV&V) Topic: WFIRST: A Big Window on the Universe; (2) Mark Suder (NASA IV&V ) Topic: Simulation - to -Flight 1 (STF-1) - West Virginia's First Spacecraft is NOW in Space!; and (3) John Taylor, CAAC Vice President Topic: The History of Astronomy

 SPACE DAY at FSU